fastify/fastify/docs/Reference/Request.md

 - `url` - the URL of the incoming request
 - `originalUrl` - similar to `url`, this allows you to access the original `url` in case of internal re-routing
-- `routerMethod` - Deprecated, use `request.routeOptions.schema` instead.
+- `routerMethod` - Deprecated, use `request.routeOptions.method` instead.
 The
   method defined for the router that is handling the request
 - `routerPath` - Deprecated, use `request.routeOptions.config.url` instead.
 The
   path pattern defined for the router that is handling the request